-As you may or may not know, I have just began the gruelling task of my final year at University.
+As you may or may not know, I have just begun the gruelling task of my final year at University.
 Over the past two years, friends have come and gone, life lessons have been learnt and (of course) many drinks have been shared.
 For most people, it comes as no surprise that I am already feeling emotional about the year ahead, but what may surprise them is that I am in recovery for an eating disorder or unhealthy relationships with food.

 I use that particular phrasing because, even though I was put on a diet plan and told I was dangerously underweight, I have never been told by a professional that I have an eating disorder.
 So to me, it feels uncomfortable using that term to describe myself.

 I chose my University because of the way it made me feel as soon as I stepped onto campus.
-It’s the cliché we all hear from the student representatives, but in my case it was completely accurate.
+It’s the cliché we all hear from the student representatives, but in my case, it was completely accurate.
 Walking into campus makes me feel at home.

 When I first arrived two years ago as a fresher, I was really struggling with myself.
 I was terribly anxious, yet excited, and battling with myself about whether or not I could actually handle University at all.
 I also found myself pondering the typical dilemmas of a person with an eating disorder.
 What if I relapse?
 Can I maintain recovery?
 What if everyone thinks I look disgusting?